-It not only receives national television coverage in the U.S., but supports a huge industry offering scholarships and cash prizes to competition winners.
+It not only receives national television coverage in the U.S. but also supports a huge industry offering scholarships and cash prizes to competition winners.

 But for most students, spelling tests can be a real struggle.

 There are four main types of a spelling test, each of which focuses on a different skill:

 It is the format weve seen in spelling bee competitions and requires students to spell each word individually, often in front of an audience.

 This puts a lot of pressure on spellers, especially on those who lack confidence, as mistakes are very public.

-Typically, the teacher will just read a list of individual words that a student has to spell, although they may also choose a read a dictation passage to include full sentences and punctuation in the test.
+Typically, the teacher will just read a list of individual words that a student has to spell.
+Although, they may also choose a read a dictation passage to include full sentences and punctuation in the test.

 Students are given a written text to read, with mistakes in the spelling.

-Proofreading tests aim to present learners with language in context, and often rely on passive acquisition of spelling skills, focusing on reading ability rather than direct spelling techniques.
+It often relies on the passive acquisition of spelling skills, focusing on reading ability rather than direct spelling techniques.